ryanhlewis/Phaser-Time-Game/README.md

 ## Sprint 5

 To mark a half-way point, we playtested everything with the help of fellow students, and went back and fixed a majority of bugs.
 In doing this, we added a Powerups UI, as well as their pickup counterpart, fixed colliders everywhere in the game, from stairs, to enemies, to buttons, as well as added new enemy functionality: targetting the player.
-Also, we added a "Death Screen" and prompt the player to respawn.
+Also, we added a "Death Screen" which prompts the player to respawn.
 Here's a permanent link to play [Sprint 5: Half-Way](//v6p9d9t4.ssl.hwcdn.net/html/5495801/index.html).